 - Subsequent deferral continuation fees will be due each year that you defer.

 - The year that you decide to matriculate you will also be required to verify your work experience during the deferral period and submit deposits for your entry-point.

 Click here for additional FAQs regarding the Deferred Enrollment Program.

-- The Deferred Enrollment application opened in November 2020 and will close on June 1, 2021 (we extended the deadline from April 15, 2021)
+- The Deferred Enrollment application will open in November 2021 and will close on April 15, 2022.

 - Final decisions will be released on a rolling basis and within two weeks of your interview being conducted